Passenger pigeon: Hunting

-There were a wide variety of other methods used to capture and kill passenger pigeons.
-Nets were propped up to allow passenger pigeons entry, then closed by knocking loose the stick that supported the opening, trapping twenty or more pigeons inside.
+Humans used a wide variety of other methods to capture and kill passenger pigeons.
+Nets were propped up to allow passenger pigeons entry, and then closed by knocking loose the stick that supported the opening, trapping twenty or more pigeons inside.
 Tunnel nets were also used to great effect, and one particularly large net was capable of catching 3,500 pigeons at a time.
 These nets were used by many farmers on their own property as well as by professional trappers.
 Food would be placed on the ground near the nets to attract the pigeons.
 Decoy or "stool pigeons" (sometimes blinded by having their eyelids sewn together) were tied to a stool.
 When a flock of pigeons passed by, a cord would be pulled that made the stool pigeon flutter to the ground, making it seem as if it had found food, and the flock would be lured into the trap.
 Salt was also frequently used as bait, and many trappers set up near salt springs.
 At least one trapper used alcohol-soaked grain as bait to intoxicate the birds and make them easier to kill.
 Another method of capture was to hunt at a nesting colony, particularly during the period of a few days after the adult pigeons abandoned their nestlings, but before the nestlings could fly.
 Some hunters used sticks to poke the nestlings out of the nest, while others shot the bottom of a nest with a blunt arrow to dislodge the pigeon.
 Others cut down a nesting tree in such a way that when it fell, it would also hit a second nesting tree and dislodge the pigeons within.
 In one case, 6 km2 of large trees were speedily cut down to get birds, and such methods were common.
 A severe method was to set fire to the base of a tree nested with pigeons; the adults would flee and the juveniles would fall to the ground.
 Sulfur was sometimes burned beneath the nesting tree to suffocate the birds, which fell out of the tree in a weakened state.